 Is It Possible To Backtest An EA/Robot?

 Although hard to code, developers are able to make a huge amount of different EA’s with different perimeters so they’re often being sold for fairly cheap on various market places.
-For example, I recently purchased an EA from ForexKings that was around the $40 price point.
+For example, I recently purchased an EA from ForexKingsOpens in a new tab.

 You can backtest an EA over years of data very easily using the MT4 backtesting feature.
 Although this feature is fairly limited, if you’re looking to test an EA over 5+ years of data, this is going to be the best option in my opinion.